couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 1. Open KitchenSync.xcodeproj with your XCode.

-2. Open the AppDelegate.h and the follwing import statement:<br>
+2. Open the AppDelegate.h and add the following import statement:

  ```objective-c
  #import <CouchbaseLite/CouchbaseLite.h>
  ```
-3. Next, we setup a Couchbase Lite database called `kitchen-sync`.
+3. Next, setup a Couchbase Lite database called `kitchen-sync`.
 Create a new `setupDatabase` method on the AppDelegate.m as follows.

  ```objective-c
 	- (void)setupDatabase {